12 Difference-in-Differences

 Miami 1.85 1.83 -0.02

-Wages fell slightly.
+Wages fell by $0.02 (in log terms).
 Can we interpret this as the causal effect of immigration?

-To isolate the treatment effect, we need to know what would have happened to Miami’s wages if the boatlift had never occurred.
-This counterfactual is inherently unobservable—we cannot see the parallel universe where Cuba didn’t open its borders.
+To isolate the causal effect of the boatlift, we need to know what would have happened to Miami’s wages if the boatlift had never occurred—the counterfactual.

 City Pre (1979) Post (1980-1985) Difference